 This segment must have taken place after 1874, when Bringing in the Sheaves was written.

-Dobbs is pretty hopeless on the bugle, but he's as competent as Don Brewer on drums.
+Dobbs is pretty hopeless on the bugle, but he's Don Brewer-level competent on that drum.
 He would later prove to be a talented flutist in That's Show Biz and would reprise his drumming on What Are You Doing After the Massacre? and That's Show Biz.
 Enough to make you think the army should consider a switch from brass instrument to woodwind, just this once.

 NUMBER OF TIMES O'ROURKE COULD HAVE BEEN TRIED FOR TREASON:

 Once.
 As mentioned above, Lily O'Reilly certainly could have hung that business agreement with Wild Eagle over his head had she wanted to.
 She must have really taken a shine to the Sarge.
 Maybe she heard the rumors....